toptal/picasso/.changeset/green-countries-table.md

 **Migration guide**

-- grids are expected to work as before, as responsive grid gutters do not change the overall layout.
+- grids are expected to work as before, as responsive grid spacing (the space between grid items) does not change the overall layout.
 However, please manually check how Grids that do not have `spacing` property set explicitly (so, the responsive spacing will be applied by default) look on different screens to ensure that it does not interfere with some custom grid item styling if there is any.

 ### Grid.Item, Checkbox.Group and Radio.Group ([#3540](https://github.com/toptal/picasso/pull/3540))